Connor Shaw

-Connor Shaw (born September 19, 1991) is a former American football quarterback and coach.
-He played college football at South Carolina, where he was the starting quarterback from 2011 through 2013.
+Connor McClure Shaw (born September 19, 1991) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, starting at quarterback from 2011 through 2013.
 He was signed by the Cleveland Browns as an undrafted free agent in 2014.
 He was also a member of the Chicago Bears.

-High school career
+Early life

 Shaw played at Flowery Branch High School in Georgia and played for his father Lee.
 He passed for 5,300 yards in 2 years as the starter and was a receiver his sophomore season having 1,200 yards receiving.
 He was considered a 3 star recruit and received offers from South Carolina, Georgia Tech, Stanford, Wake Forest, West Virginia and East Carolina his senior year.

 College career

 After a loss to Auburn in 2011, Stephen Garcia was benched due to inconsistent play.
 Shaw then passed for 311 yards and four touchdowns in a blowout of Kentucky.
 Shaw was named the SEC's offensive player of the week due to his performance.
 After missing his first pass of the game on September 22, 2012, Shaw completed his final 20 passes for 252 yards and 2 touchdowns as the Gamecocks defeated Missouri 31–10 at Williams-Brice Stadium.

 On October 26, 2013, Shaw was unable to start because of illness and a sprained left knee but came off the bench to lead the Gamecocks from a 17-point deficit to defeat the No. 5 Missouri Tigers 27–24 in double overtime.
 After leading the Gamecocks to a 31–17 victory over rivals Clemson on December 1, 2013, Shaw had the best record as a quarterback in Gamecock history, finishing with a 27–5 record as a starter, including a perfect 17–0 at home.
 On December 6, Shaw was invited to play in the 2014 NFLPA Collegiate Bowl.

-In his final college game on January 1, 2014 Shaw ran for a touchdown, threw 3 touchdowns and caught 1 touchdown and went 22–24 throwing for 312 yards in the Capital One Bowl.
+In his final college game on January 1, 2014, Shaw ran for a touchdown, threw 3 touchdowns and caught 1 touchdown and went 22–24 throwing for 312 yards in the Capital One Bowl.
 He was voted the game's most valuable player for his performance.